unibuc-cs/EBLT-Fuzzing-Software-Blueprints/README.md

 ### Trying the plugin only in your own project

-For trying the plugin in your own project:
+To try the plugin in your own project:
 1. Copy the content of the plugin only, https://github.com/AGAPIA/EBLT/tree/master/Plugins/Blt, to your project's Plugins directory.
 2. Open the editor of your project
 3. Go to Edit/Plugins and search for EBLT